-- Open ended tasks allowing for children to explore as far as comfortable - First hand and hands on experiences - Teaching advance and specific vocabulary, which can be pre-taught as required - Using videos, small group or 1:1 recapping of programmes - Pupil knowledge organisers
+- Open-ended tasks allowing for children to explore as far as comfortable - First-hand and hands-on experiences - Teaching advanced and specific vocabulary, which can be pre-taught as required - Using videos, small group, or 1:1 recapping of programmes - Pupil knowledge organisers identified as requiring it.

-Pupils not secure within a lesson sequence are noted and adjustments made to the differentiation or level of support given.
-Similarly, added challenge is given if pupils are identified as requiring it.
 This may be noted by the teacher through questioning or the use of written work.
 Using an interleaving approach means that pupils continually revisit their learning, gradually building a deeper understanding.
 The way computing also appears in other subjects allows those skills to be consistently revisited in different contexts.

+Pupils not secure within a lesson sequence are noted and adjustments made to the differentiation or level of support given.
+Similarly, added challenge is given if pupils are